Shopify/polaris/polaris.shopify.com/content/components/custom-properties/index.md

 examples:
   - fileName: custom-properties-rendered-by-the-app-provider.tsx
     title: Rendered by the app provider
-    description: The app provider component renders a CustomProperties component with the default color scheme.
+    description: The app provider component renders a custom properties component with the default color scheme.
   - fileName: custom-properties-with-a-color-scheme-rendered-by-the-app-provider.tsx
     title: With a color scheme rendered by the app provider
     description: A color scheme can be passed to the app provider to determine what color scheme is globally applied to the application.